 Longer rods might be difficult to cast in tight fishing situations, but a rod of 8.5-foot or longer improves casting distance, allows you to keep the line off the water and have better line control, and the longer rod act like a big shock absorber which allows you to fish with lighter leaders which are often required when fishing for steelhead.

-For drift fishing on very large rivers and for fighting and landing a steelhead, it is best to use a rod weight between 8 and 20 16 pounds but for smaller rivers, 4 to 10 pounds is better.
-I discuss the best steelhead rods on my page Best Trout and Steelhead Rods
+For drift fishing on very large rivers and for fighting and landing a steelhead, it is best to use a rod weight between 8 and 16 pounds but for smaller rivers, 4 to 10 pounds is better.
+I discuss the best steelhead rods HERE.

 Reels For Drift Fishing For Steelhead – or Drift Fishing Reels